huishenlab/biscuit/index.md

 the source code, you will need `cmake` (minimum version 3.21), `zlib`, `ncurses`, `pthread`, and `curl` installed to build BISCUIT.
 Optionally, if `libdeflate` is installed on your system, BISCUIT will build `htslib` against `libdeflate`, which provides speed improvements over `zlib` in `htslib`.

+It should be noted for Apple computers that BISCUIT can only be built from source on Intel chip computers.
+If you have a Mac with an M-series CPU, then it is suggested that you install BISCUIT via bioconda at this time.

 The source can be retrieved with either of these two commands:
 ```bash